NurmukhamedKZ/Python_projects/readme.md

-- these are my python projects like:
+- there are my python projects, like:
 	- Games
 	- Apps
-	- just testing python tools
+	- and just testing python tools

 - Final project is **WeatherAPI** app